Research & Commentary Advisors About Search

 Guest Contributions: Artificial Intelligence, Education, and Society

-Society & AI is an independent, open platform for critical and scholarly writing at the intersection of artificial intelligence, education, and society.
-We are building a contributor community that reflects the full range of people doing serious thinking about these questions — inside and outside universities, in classrooms and community organizations, across the Global North and the Global South.
+Society & AI is an independent, scholar-led commons for critical and reflective writing at the intersection of artificial intelligence, education, and society.
+We are assembling a community of contributors that reflects the full range of people thinking seriously about these questions — inside universities and well beyond them, in classrooms, research settings, and community organizations, across the Global North and the Global South.
+Contributors to date have written to us from the United States, the Netherlands, the United Kingdom, and Australia, among other countries, and we hope that list keeps growing.

-We welcome submissions from educators, researchers, graduate students, practitioners, librarians, and policymakers.
-There are no article processing charges.
-All guest contributions are published openly and freely accessible to anyone, anywhere.
+We welcome writing from educators, researchers, graduate students, practitioners, librarians, and policymakers alike.
+There are no submission fees and no article processing charges; every guest contribution is published openly, and remains freely accessible to anyone, anywhere.

 What We Publish